doodad-labs/threat-intelligence-network/README.md

 # Threat Intelligence Network

-A collection of specialized tools from **DoodadLabs** designed to passively gather, analyze, and action security threats.
+A collection of specialised tools from **DoodadLabs** designed to passively gather, analyse, and action security threats.

 ## 🧩 Active Components